tuantruong2206/myowncoin/doc/build-osx.md

         cd bitcoin

 2. Build bitcoin-core:
-    This will configure and build the headless bitcoin binaries as well as the gui (if Qt is found).
+    This will configure and build the headless Nilabit binaries as well as the gui (if Qt is found).
     You can disable the gui build by passing `--without-gui` to configure.

         ./autogen.sh